phone icon 888.881.1139 M-F: 6am - 7pm PST · Sat & Sun 9am - 1pm PST

 Accounting for Digital Assets

 For young people who do not own a house or a car, a will may seem unnecessary.
 However, we live in an era where “assets” is a much more elastic concept.
 Most young people have accumulated digital assets.
-Computer hardware, electronic data, social media accounts, and social commerce accounts (eBay, Etsy, iTunes, Patreon, Kickstarter, or PayPal) may all have value after a person dies.
+Computer hardware, electronic data, social media accounts, and social commerce accounts may all have value after a person dies.
 Identifying your digital assets and making a written plan about how they should be handled after your death is another important thing to include in a will.

 Aligning Retirement Accounts with Your Wishes

 If you have retirement accounts like a 401k plan, then you must make sure your beneficiary designations are up to date.
-People have a tendency to fill out paperwork for the retirement accounts only one time, forgetting to update them when major life events, like marriages and children, finally happen.
+People have a tendency to fill out paperwork for the retirement accounts only once, forgetting to update them when major life events, like marriages and children, finally happen.
 Unfortunately, retirement plans tend to operate under a different set of rules, so you can’t count on probate courts to override the documents you signed.
-As the article on Prince observed, bank accounts, insurance policies, and other contracts may have directives that supersede state law.
-That is why everyone should have a will and carefully review all contracts to ensure that your wishes will have operation of law.
+It's important to note that bank accounts, insurance policies, and other contracts may have directives that supersede state law.
+That is why everyone should have a will and carefully review all contracts to ensure that your wishes will be legally enforceable.

 Conclusion